navarr/magento2-supported-versions/README.md

 Notes:
 1. Magento declares support for 5.2+
-2. Magento declares support for 6.2+
+2. Magento declares support for 6.2+, 6.5.1 explicitly supported with 2.3.7
 3. Tested with 6.3.1.
 Magento 2.4.2 tested with 6.4

 ## Databases